 You can easily rent a car while in Israel and drive yourself from Tel Aviv to Jerusalem.
 There are two main routes between Tel Aviv and Jerusalem: Road 443 via Modiin or Road 1.

 Rental cars are often less than $20 a day, click here to check rates.

 Be prepared for morning and late afternoon traffic in both Tel Aviv and Jerusalem.
 Try to avoid driving from Tel Aviv to Jerusalem between 3:30 pm and 6:30 pm.

 - Time: 50 minutes without traffic, up to 2 hours with traffic

 Taking the train is not the best option, as the railway system is limited between Tel Aviv and Jerusalem.
 However, it is a gorgeous journey if you don’t mind the trip taking longer and costing more than other options from Tel Aviv to Jerusalem.
 A new express train for the Jerusalem-Tel Aviv route is scheduled to open in 2017.

 - Time: 1 hour 30 minutes

-Make sure to spend at least two nights in Tel Aviv, there are tons of things to do in Tel Aviv it’s worth getting a Tel Aviv hotel for a night or two or check out the new Abraham Hostel Tel Aviv for a fun social scene.
+Make sure to spend at least two nights in Tel Aviv.
+There are tons of things to do in Tel Aviv.
+It’s worth getting a Tel Aviv hotel for a night or two or checking out the new Abraham Hostel Tel Aviv for a fun social scene.